HoxelDraw/4DO-Specification/README.md

 ## Tetrahedron

 Tetrahedra are **OPTIONAL**.
+The Tetrahedron is one of the primitive cells supported by 4DO.

 A tetrahedron is denoted using the `t` keyword.
 A Tetrahedron command is an ordered list of vertex data for each of the four vertices of the tetrahedron.
 By default, tetrahedra are defined as a list of four Vertex Position indices, separated by spaces.
-Other data, such as Vertex Texture Coordinate, Vertex Normal, and Vertex Color, may be associated with a tetrahedron's vertices by customizing the Tetrahedron Format (see below).
+Other data, such as Vertex Texture Coordinate, Vertex Normal, and Vertex Color, may be associated with a tetrahedron's vertices by customizing the [Cell Format](#primitive-cell-format-customization).

-### Tetrahedron Format Customization

-Before listing any Tetrahedron commands, you must specify the line format (with one exception).
-The line format command tells the parser what data types are listed for each vertex in the tetrahedron and in what order.

-The command keyword is `tformat`, followed by a forward slash-separated list of vertex data keywords that will be included for each vertex.
-For example, to attach Vertex Texture Coordinate data to the tetrahedron, first call the following command: `tformat v/vt`.
-Then, tetrahedra may be listed like this: `t v0/vt0 v1/vt1 v2/vt2 v3/vt3`.
-Each vertex is a list of the vertex data indices in the order defined by the most recent `tformat` command, separated by `/`.
-The default Tetrahedron Format is one that includes only Vertex Position data.
-You may list the command `tformat v`, which has the same effect.

-A Tetrahedron format **MUST** be defined before any tetrahedra are listed (except when using only Vertex Position).
-Once a format has been defined, it **MUST NOT** be changed during the remainder of the file (i.e. only one tetrahedron format per 4DO file).

-### Tetrahedron-level Data
-You may also attach data to an entire tetrahedron, as opposed to attaching to the individual vertices.
-For example, you may want to assign a color to the whole tetrahedron, instead of assigning different colors to each vertex.
-To do this, call the `tformat` command and list the keyword for the tetrahedron-level data first, followed by a space.
-For example, to attach color data to a tetrahedron (as well as vertex position and normal data), call `tformat co v/vn`.
-Then, to list the tetrahedron, call `t co0 v0/vn0 v1/vn1 v2/vn2 v3/vn3`.

-### General Tetrahedron Requirements

-Every tetrahedron **MUST** include Vertex Position data.

-The indices provided by each tetrahedron entry **MUST** be non-negative integers.
-They also **MUST** correspond to vertex entries that have previously been listed in the file.

-Vertex commands and Tetrahedron commands **MAY** be mixed.
-You do not need to list all vertex data strictly before any tetrahedron commands.
-For example, you may list the vertex positions for a tetrahedron, then list the tetrahedron itself, then list more vertex positions for the next tetrahedron.

-You **MAY** define a custom Tetrahedron Format that includes both vertex color data and texture coordinates, but it's up to the application to decide what to do if both are present.

-Each vertex in a single tetrahedron **MUST** have the same format.
-(E.g. you couldn't do `t 1 2/4 5/6/8 6//6` because each of these four vertices uses a different format)

 #### Examples
 ```
 # Tetrahedron with only Vertex Position
-# Note that a tformat command is not required for this simple case
+# Note that a cellformat command is not required for this simple case
 t 0 1 2 3
 ```
 ```
 # Tetrahedron with Vertex Position (indices 0,1,2,3) and Vertex Normal (indices 4,5,6,7)
-tformat v/vn
+cellformat v/vn
 t 0/4 1/5 2/6 3/7
 ```
 ```
 # Tetrahedron with Vertex Position (indices 0,1,2,3), Normal (indices 4,5,6,7), and Texture Coordinates (indices 8,9,10,11)
-tformat v/vn/vt
+cellformat v/vn/vt
 t 0/4/8 1/5/9 2/6/10 3/7/11
 ```
 ```
 # Tetrahedron with Vertex Position (indices 0,1,2,3), Texture Coordinates (indices 4,5,6,7), and Color (indices 8,9,10,11)
-tformat v/vt/co
+cellformat v/vt/co
 t 0/4/8 1/5/9 2/6/10 3/7/11
 ```
 ```
 # Two tetrahedra in the same file with their vertex position data listed just before the tetrahedron commands
-# (the tformat command is not necessary in this case since only vertex position data is provided)
+# (the cellformat command is not necessary in this case since only vertex position data is provided)
 v 0.0 0.0 0.0 0.0
 v 1.0 0.0 0.0 0.0
 v 0.0 1.0 0.0 0.0